Evans Memorial Chapel: History

 Christian Fichthorne Reisner would become the pastor of the congregation by 1905, serving until 1911.
 Reisner then moved to Manhattan where he gained attention as the most oft-published Methodist pastor and as a staunch prohibitionist of "gangster sociability".
 Elmer Ellsworth Higley became a pastor in June 1910.

 Grace Church's congregation at one point reached 900 members, but had shrunk to 385 by 1912.
 Bishop White Warren's death that year initiated a period of change for the church and area.
 Charles O. Thibodeau made efforts to integrate Grace Church into the changing surrounding community after becoming pastor in 1915.
 Succeeded by George A. Lackland in 1918, further community efforts saw the congregation grow to 1,003 members in 1922.
 Among the initiatives the church organized was the Colorado Labor College, with labor organizer John R. Lawson as its dean.
 Later pastors failed to maintain the growth: the church claimed 280 members in 1930 and the Grace Community Center was spun off from the church in 1935.

 The Grace Church Methodist congregation would move to the Denver neighborhood of University Hills after a final worship service in December 1953.
-The original location of the Evans Chapel and Grace Church was initially sold off to another denomination that worshipped there from 1953 to 1958.
+The Evans Chapel and Grace Church were initially sold off to another denomination that worshipped at their original location from 1953 to 1958.

 Modern location

 The former Grace Church property with the chapel was resold to the University of Denver, which had been looking to purchase the property since 1947, in 1958.
 The university intended to demolish both church buildings to construct parking for the university's law school, which had recently merged with another local law school.
 Martin Rist, then President of the Rocky Mountain Methodist Historical Society, was informed of the plans and asked the university's chancellor Chester M. Alter to save the chapel.
 Alter embraced the idea and penned an opinion piece in the Rocky Mountain News entitled "Let's Save the Chapel!"
 The move was funded by a donation from John Evans, the former president of the university's board of trustees and grandson of the governor John Evans who had sponsored the chapel's original construction, as well as other members of the Evans family.
-The site selected for the relocation was west of Mary Reed Library on an axis with Mount Evans.
+The site selected for the relocation was west of Mary Reed Library on an axis with Mount Blue Sky (formerly known as Mount Evans).